omnata-labs/dbt-rockset/README.md

 ephemeral | Yes | Create a CTE. incremental | YES | Creates a [Rockset collection](https://docs.rockset.com/collections/) if it doesn't exist, and writes to it.

+In addition to this, there is a custom materialization named `query_lambda` which will create a [Rockset query lambda](https://rockset.com/docs/query-lambdas/).

 ### Testing Changes

 Before landing a commit, ensure that your changes pass tests by inserting an api key for any active Rockset org in `test/rockset.dbtspec`, and then running these two commands to install your changes in your local environment and run our test suite: